-OTTAWA, May 23, 2012 /CNW/ - The Mining Association of Canada (MAC) expressed grave concern regarding the significant economic impact that the CP rail strike will have on mining communities and urged the Government of Canada to take immediate action to resolve the labour dispute.
+OTTAWA, May 30, 2018 /CNW/ - The Mining Association of Canada (MAC) expresses grave concern regarding the significant economic impact that the CP rail strike will have on mining communities and urges the Government of Canada to take immediate action to resolve the labour dispute.

 The impact is felt strongly by mining companies dependent on rail to either transport fuel in, or transport products and by-products from operations.
-"A strike by CP workers will have a serious effect on the industry," said Pierre Gratton, MAC's President and CEO.
-"The shipment of fuel and other supplies to mine sites will be compromised as is the transport of mineral products."
+"A strike by CP workers will have a seriously harmful effect on the industry," said Pierre Gratton, MAC's President and CEO.
+"The shipment of fuel and other supplies to mine sites will be compromised as will the transport of mineral products."

 According to MAC's latest Facts & Figures report, the Canadian mining industry accounts for over 50% of the freight revenues of Canada's rail system yearly.
-The industry is also a key economic driver for the country having contributed $36 billion to Canada's GDP, employed 308,000 workers, and paid $8.4 billion in taxes and royalties to provincial and federal governments in 2010.
+The industry is also a key economic driver for the country having contributed $58 billion to Canada's GDP, employed directly and indirectly 596,000 workers, and accounted for 19% (>$88 billion) of the total overall value of Canada's exports.